berndporr/fastcgi_json_cpp_api/README.md

-# json_fastcgi_web_api
+# JSON fastcgi web API

-Header-only JSON event driven communication between jQuery in browser and C++ via nginx
+Header-only JSON event driven communication between jQuery in browser and C++ via nginx.

+This was developed because of a lack of a very lightweight jQuery to C++ communication.
+This is a small header based helper which can be easily included in any C++ application which needs to talk to a web page where realtime data needs to be exchanged.

 ![alt tag](dataflow.png)